 S-O-S: Project That Made Difference

 In Kyrgyzstan, the S-O-S (“Stop Overdose Safely”) project has been successfully completed.
-The project focused on innovative approaches to opioid overdose prevention.
+The project focused on innovative approaches to opioid overdose prevention, and the project report is already available.

 The initiative was a part of the Joint UNODCWHO Programme on Drug Dependence Treatment and Care, Re-Integration and AIDS Prevention.